ansible/molecule/docs/installation.rst

 environment, you may face :gh:`issue <ansible/ansible/issues/34340>` even if selinux is not enabled or is configured to be permissive.

-It is your reponsability to assure that soft dependencies of Ansible are available on your controller or host machines.
+It is your responsibility to assure that soft dependencies of Ansible are available on your controller or host machines.

 .. warning::